MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Start-Job.md

 This cmdlet returns a **PSRemotingJob** object representing the job that it started.

 ## NOTES

+PowerShell includes the following aliases for `Start-Job`:

+- All platforms:
+  - `sajb`

 To run in the background, `Start-Job` runs in its own session in the current session.
 When you use the `Invoke-Command` cmdlet to run a `Start-Job` command in a session on a remote computer,